Sampling-based inference for large linear models, with application to linearised Laplace: Experimental details

 \subsection{CIFAR100 classification}

 CIFAR100 $m{=}100$ way classification experiments were performed using ResNet18 models ($d'\approx 11M$) with specific architecture details matching the \href{https://pytorch.org/vision/main/models.html}{\texttt{PyTorch torchvision implementation}}.
 We train these models using SGD with momentum of 0.9 for 300 epochs.
 The starting lr is 0.1 and we reduce it by a factor of 10 every 100 epochs.
 The CIFAR100 dataset was also downloaded using \texttt{torchvision} and our data preprocessing and augmentation also follow the default implementation from this library.
-For posterior mode optimisation and sampling, we do not perform data augmentation.
+For posterior mode optimisation and sampling, we do not perform data augmentation since doing so would result in non-iid observations and an intractable likelihood.
 The SGD details used to solve the convex optimisation problems required for obtaining posterior modes and drawing samples are as follows \begin{itemize} \item \textbf{Posterior mode optimisation}: The linearised NN weights are trained using SGD with Nesterov momentum $({=}0.9)$ and a batch size of 2000 for 40 epochs.
 We employ a linear decay learning rate schedule with an initial learning rate of $1e{-}1$.
 It is decreased by a factor of $330$ over the first $75\%$ of training, and then held constant.
 We also employ gradient clipping with maximum norm$=0.1$. \item \textbf{Sampling}: We optimise $6$ samples in parallel using SGD with Nesterov momentum $({=}0.9)$ and a batch size 100 for 20 epochs.
 All other details match those of posterior mode optimisation. \end{itemize} Upon convergence of the EM algorithm, we draw $64$ further samples using the optimal prior precision by following the optimisation procedure described above.
 We initialise these samples at prior samples drawn with the optimised prior precision.
+When using the KFAC baseline, we draw posterior samples through eigendecomposition \citep{daxberger2021laplace}.